bosun-monitor/bosun/docs/expressions.md

 ## InfluxDB Query Functions

-### influx(db string, query string, startDuration string, endDuration string, format string) seriesSet
+### influx(db string, query string, startDuration string, endDuration string) seriesSet

 Queries with influxql query on database db from startDuration ago to endDuration ago.
-WHERE clases for `time` are inserted automatically, and it is thus an error to specify `time` conditions in query. `format` is a comma-separated list of tag values to extract from the query.
-Only results with non-empty tag values for all of the given tag keys will be returned.
+WHERE clases for `time` are inserted automatically, and it is thus an error to specify `time` conditions in query.
+All tags returned by InfluxDB will be included in the results.

 ## Logstash Query Functions